callumalpass/zk_scripts/README.md

 ### Indexing

 The indexer is the engine that powers much of ZK Core.
-It parses your notes, extracts metadata (like tags and links), and can optionally generate embeddings for semantic search (finding notes based on meaning).
+It parses your notes, extracts metadata (like tags and links), and can optionally generate embeddings for semantic search (finding and comparing notes based on meaning).

 ```bash
 # Build the index